The modulating function method for state estimation and feedback of infinite-dimensional systems: Introduction

-\end{enumerate} While the modulating function based approach is rather elementary for finite-dimensional systems, dealing with infinite-dimensional cases poses challenges, especially when boundary control or boundary observation are involved.
-To encompass a broad spectrum of infinite-dimensional linear systems, we employ the system node framework developed by {\sc Staffans} in \cite{Staffans2005} and various journal publications.
+\end{enumerate} Although the modulating-function approach is relatively straightforward for finite-dimensional systems, its extension to infinite-dimensional systems involves substantial difficulties, particularly in the presence of boundary control or observation.
+To cover a broad class of infinite-dimensional linear systems, we employ the system-node framework developed by {\sc Staffans} in \cite{Staffans2005} and related publications.
 Such systems are described by

-where $A\&B:X\times U\supset \dom(A\&B)\to X$, $C\&D:X\times U\supset \dom(C\&D)\to Y$ are linear operators, where detailed specifications regarding their properties will be outlined in the upcoming section.
-The seemingly confusing $\&$-signs refer to the circumstance that the domain of these operators is not necessarily a Cartesian product of subspaces of $X$ and $U$.
-Although the extensive theory on system nodes presented in the book \cite{Staffans2005} is outlined with almost no examples of partial differential equations, such systems can generally be incorporated into this framework with ease, even in the spatially higher dimensional case.
-Examples include, among others, systems governed by the wave equation, advection-diffusion equation, Maxwell's equations, Oseen equations, Euler-Bernoulli and Timoshenko beam equations \cite{ReSc23a,PhReSc23,FJRS24,ReSc24}.
+where $A\&B:X\times U\supset\dom(A\&B)\to X$ and $C\&D:X\times U\supset\dom(C\&D)\to Y$ are linear operators whose precise properties are specified in the next section.
+The symbols $\&$ indicate that the domains of these operators need not be Cartesian products of subspaces of $X$ and $U$.
+Although the comprehensive theory of system nodes developed in \cite{Staffans2005} contains only a~few examples involving partial differential equations, many such systems can be incorporated naturally into this framework, including systems on multidimensional spatial domains.
+Examples include systems governed by the wave equation, advection--diffusion equations, Maxwell's equations, the Oseen equations, and the Euler--Bernoulli and Timoshenko beam equations \cite{ReSc23a,PhReSc23,FJRS24,ReSc24}.

-Another significant advantage of this theory is that this class is closed under taking the adjoint, allowing for the formulation of an infinite-dimensional counterpart to the null control problem \eqref{eq:ABCDfin_dualnull}.
+A further important advantage is that the class of system nodes is closed under adjunction, which allows us to formulate an infinite-dimensional counterpart of the null-control problem \eqref{eq:ABCDfin_dualnull}.

-The objective of this article is indeed the development of a theory for the modulating function approach for infinite-dimensional linear systems governed by system nodes, with a focus on state estimation and the realization of state feedback, achieved solely by accessing the input and output.
-The state estimation problem will be addressed by showing that, for $\varphi_0\in X$, and functions $\mu\in L^2([0,T];U)$, $\eta\in L^2([0,T];Y)$ involved in the null control problem for the adjoint system,
+The objective of this article is to develop a modulating-function framework for infinite-dimensional linear systems described by system nodes, with particular emphasis on state estimation and the realisation of state feedback using only input and output data.
+For state estimation, we show that, for $\varphi_0\in X$ and suitable functions $\mu\in L^2([0,T];U)$ and $\eta\in L^2([0,T];Y)$ arising from a null-control problem for the adjoint system,